mertarmagan/Mauris-Graph-Language/README.md

-# Mauris-The-Graph-Language
+# Mauris Graph Language
-This is a graph language project that was built in Spring 2017 for the Programming Languages lecture.
+This is a graph language that was built in Spring 2017 for the project of Programming Languages lecture.

+For further information about the language, please read "Tutorial.pdf"

 ## Contributors